Connecticut State Police: How to protect yourself in an active shooting situation

 - Fight, the last resort

-If you’re unsure what to do first, do what is safest in that situation.
+If you’re unsure what to do first, do what is safest.

 If you find yourself in a situation where you are facing a shooter, police say you should be as aggressive as you possibly can.
 Try to stop their actions by grabbing something in the room.
 Stop their actions and then try to get out of the situation as fast as possible.